openpubkey/openpubkey/README.md

 We follow the approach specified in the paper: [Reducing Trust in Automated Certificate Authorities via Proofs-of-Authentication.](https://arxiv.org/abs/2307.08201)

 For user-identity scenarios in which the PK Token is not made public, GQ signatures are not required.
-Current GQ Signatures are required for all workload-identity usecases.
+GQ Signatures are required for all current workload-identity use cases.

 ### Is it a problem that GQ Signatures only work with RSA signatures?